cambridgehackers/connectal/tests/spikehw/README.md

  * enable boot loader to pass command line to linux
  * modify spike to boot from boot ROM if no executable passed as an argument
- * copy bbl from boot ROM to DRAM
+ * copy bbl from boot ROM to DRAM (see code in tests/spikehw/boot/ )
- * update /etc/default/volatiles for read only root
  * fix ioremap() so that all 128MB of flash can be mapped
  * switch to coreboot instead of bbl
  * ...